DOREEN-GYAMFI/EXCEL/README.md

     SUMPRODUCT

-With Paliside tools as add in advance analysis is done using excel for regression model,time series analysis, correlation,hypothesis testing,summarry statistics,decision trees etc.
+With Paliside tools as add in advance analysis is done using excel for
+    regression model

+    time series analysis

+    correlation

+    hypothesis testing

+    summarry statistics

+    decision trees etc.